gather-data/gather-public/content/docs/quick-start.md

 **Does Gather replace my helpdesk?**

-No. Keep your favorite helpdesk to communicate with your customers.
+No, keep your favorite helpdesk to communicate with your customers!
 Gather is the link between your external communications and your internal processes.
-We help streamline those processes by aggregating data into a single view and automating your repetitive workflows.
+We help streamline those processes by aggregating data into a single view and automating your repetitive workflows, making the communication seamless.

+We currently work with these helpdesks \[INSERT INTEGRATION LINK].

 **Can I try Gather for free?**